arittASinha2003/arittASinha2003/README.md

 </div>

-- 🔭 I’m currently studying at GITAM Institute of Technology (GIT)
-- 🌱 I’m currently pursuing B.Tech CSE (Core)
+- 🏢 Working at EY GDS as a Technology Consultant in BCM
-- 🎗️ Batch: 2021 - 2025
+- 🎓 Completed my graduation from GITAM University, Visakhapatnam (2021 - 2025 Batch)
-- 📫 Reach me through asinha2@gitam.in
+- 📧 Reach me through asinha2@gitam.in
-- 📕 Learning Python, Java, and C Programming Language
+- 🧑‍💻 Proficient in Python, Java, SQL, and Web Development